-Your toddler will express affection in a lot of ways that will make for precious photos and warm memories.
+Your toddler will express affection in many ways that will make for precious photos and warm memories.
 Here are a few of them that we can easily envision from those days as a newborn.

 - Cuddling.
-When your toddler snuggles, they’re saying that they take comfort in your arms.
+When your toddler snuggles, they say that they take comfort in your arms.
 A hug is the most common activity for your child to show physical affection towards their parents.

 - Show and Tell.
-Your toddler will be eager to share with you everything they learn as a way of making you a part of their life while showing you love and demonstrating how much they trust you.
+Your toddler will be eager to share with you everything they learn to make you a part of their life while showing you love and demonstrating how much they trust you.

 - Sharing.
-Toddlers often like to share treats and food with you, which is a way of demonstrating a willingness to sacrifice and showing love.
-We all know how much kids hate to share… so if your little one is happy to hand something over then it just increases the positivity, right?
+Toddlers often like to share treats and food with you, demonstrating a willingness to sacrifice and show love.
+We all know how much kids hate to share… so if your little one is happy to hand something over, then it increases the positivity, right?

 - Art.
-Your toddler will happily give you their scribbles and crayon masterpieces as a way of sharing something that they created with a parent or loved one.
+Your toddler will happily give you their scribbles and crayon masterpieces to share something that they created with a parent or loved one.

 - Favorites.
 It’s typical for toddlers to be very attached to an object – a blanket, a stuffed animal, a doll, for instance – and to want to carry it with them almost everywhere because it represents you and keeps you close to them even when they’re away from you or their familiar surroundings.

 - Greetings.
-You are the center of your toddler’s universe, and so when you go away for any reason it’s a moment of great joy when you return.
+You are the center of your toddler’s universe, and so when you go away for any reason, it’s a moment of great joy when you return.
 Screaming and rushing into your arms are ways to express joy and happiness.
-It’s also a great relief because you’ve returned, which reinforces their confidence in your trustworthiness and reliability.
+It’s also a great relief because you’ve returned, reinforcing their confidence in your trustworthiness and reliability.

 - Rituals.
-Toddlers are struggling to make sense of the world, and so they like things to be orderly.
-Engaging in rituals and routines with you helps them set their compasses while reinforcing their relationship with you.
+Toddlers are struggling to make sense of the world, so they like things to be orderly.
+Engaging in rituals and routines helps them set their compasses while reinforcing their relationship with you.

 What your little one might do to surprise you

 - Dawdling.
 Inexperienced parents might find it frustrating when toddlers seem completely disinterested in getting from Point A to Point B and are easily distracted by the slightest thing.
-Not to worry – they’re usually just stalling in order to make sure that they have more of your undivided attention.
-They love being with you, and so going places and doing things can be a little unnerving.
+They’re usually just stalling to make sure that they have more of your undivided attention.
+They love being with you, so going places and doing things can be unnerving.

 - Food messes.
 This is a time of great curiosity and learning, and food provides a full curriculum because of the various textures, colors, and flavors.
 Mashing it, plastering it on their faces or heads, or even throwing it is a wonderful way to explore and learn.
 Sharing the messy discoveries with you is another sign of love and affection.